gyuho/learn/doc/etcd_raft_algorithm/README.md

 	  leader**.
 A valid `leader` must have `term number` that is equal to or greater than `candidate`'s.
 RPCs with lower `term` numbers are rejected.
 A leader **only appends to log**.
-Therefore, future-leader will have the **most complete** log among electing
+Therefore, future-leader will have **most complete** log among electing
-	  majority: a leader's log is the truth and a leader will eventually make followers' logs identical to the leader's.
+	  majority: a leader's log is the truth and `leader` will eventually make followers' logs identical to the leader's.
 	- **_starts a new election and increments its current `term` number_** **when votes are split with no winner** That is, its **`election